Mobile phone recycling

 Mobile phone recycling describes the waste management of mobile phones, to retrieve materials used in their manufacture.
 Rapid technology change, low initial cost, and planned obsolescence have resulted in a fast-growing surplus, which contributes to the increasing amount of electronic waste around the globe.

+Electronic waste (e-waste) is a global problem.
+It is improperly dismantled and burned, producing toxic emissions harmful to waste site workers, children, and nearby communities.

 Recycling

 Most cell phones contain precious metals and plastics that can be recycled to save energy and resources that would otherwise be required to mine or manufacture.
 When placed in a landfill, these materials can pollute the air and contaminate soil and drinking water.

 Humans toss millions of cell phones each year in favor of newer technology—and all those discarded phones may be taking a toll on the environment.
 Electronic scrap accounts for 70% of the overall toxic waste currently found in landfills in the U.S.A.
 According to the U.S. Environmental Protection Agency (EPA), 420 million mobile phones were discarded in 2009 and only 12 million of those were collected for recycling.

 A cell phone's shelf life is only about 24 months for the average user.
 This means that newer cell phone models are constantly put up on the market to replace older ones.
 This is as a result of the rapid progression of technology in the mobile industry.
 According to Matt Ployhar of Intel, the industry is rapidly evolving, possibly even at "Moore's law pace or faster."
 This means that newer cell phone models are continually on the rise of consumerism and more outdated models are likely to end up in landfills.